EpiphanySoft/phylo/README.md

   instance (when paths are involved).
  - Asynchronous methods are named with the "async" prefix and return a Promise.
  - Callbacks passed to async methods can return immediate results or Promises.
+ - As much as possible, exceptions and `null` return values are avoided.
+For example, `stat()` returns an object in all cases but that object may have an `error` property.
+ - Where reasonable, objects are cached to avoid GC pressure.
+For example, things like access masks, file attributes, status errors, directory list modes, etc. are lazily cached as immutable (`Object.freeze()` enforced) instances and reused as needed.

 ## Path Manipulation